Sunburn and summer in a sunburnt country!

 Read More »

-Image of someone being injured in a fire being tended by a first aider giving yellow tag triage with the title"Triage for multiple casualties" followed by Life Saving First Aid logo
+Image of someone being injured in a multiple casualty event being tended by a first aider giving red tag triage with the title "Triage for multiple casualties" followed by Life Saving First Aid logo

 Triage for multiple casualties

 With multiple casualties, the process you should follow is called Triage.
 By allocating a coloured tag to a casualty you can assign their medical priority.
-Red, green, orange or black?
+Red, green, yellow or black?
 Which tag goes where?
 Find out here.

 Read More »